ChriAsc/Amazon_bank/README.md

-# Prediction of the Amazon share price trend and analysis of a promotional campaign banking via the Python language
+# Prediction of the Amazon share price trend and analysis of a promotional campaign banking with Python

 ## 1. Introduction
 The following report illustrates the project we carried out in the field of